Job Status Dashboard

 |---|---|

-completed | The job finished successfully and output is available. |
+completed / passed | The job finished successfully and output is available. |

 failed | The job encountered an error during processing.
-The error message is displayed in the job detail view. |
+The error message is shown in the job detail view. |

 processing | The job is currently being processed.
-This status is most common for long-running jobs such as transcription. |
+Common for long-running jobs such as transcription. |

 queued | The job has been accepted and is waiting in the processing queue. |